YEARLY RECAP

 2022 saw pickleball play to come out of COVID with full force across the province.
 New clubs and membership were on a steep upward curve in Alberta, setting new records.

-Pickleball Alberta developed a new state-of-the-art website that would format on the device being used.
-From desktop computers to mobile devices.
+Pickleball Alberta contracted Leads2Profits to develop a new state-of-the-art website.
+The Pickleball Alberta project leads were Ray Keroack and Kirk Jensen.
+The new website was designed for functionality on desktop computers to mobile devices.
 The PA TV YouTube Channel was unveiled with live streaming and videos of club tournaments and events.
 The channel had over 12,000 views, with 1,100 hours of viewing from over a dozen different countries.

 The 2022 Pickleball Provincials were hosted by Medicine Hat Pickleball Club, with 428 players and 30 referees.
 Tournament Director, Brenda Lea MacPhail, was a strong proponent in holding the first closed Provincial Championship.
 Though this could possibly mean less competitors.
 The board approved the closed provincials policy and for the first time in Alberta, and in Canada, the Provincials were closed to Albertans crowning true provincial champions.
 The policy was also put in place that medal winners of the previous year’s Provincials, Western Regionals and Nationals would have a one-week window to register.
 This would ensure that some of the top players in Alberta would get entry and the Provincials were not a lottery and those that entered were the fasted on the computer to get registered.